mkcn/fastHistory/README.md

 # How to uninstall

- 1. download the installer script (already present in the offline mode)
+ 1. download the installer script (already available in the offline mode)
 	- `wget https://raw.githubusercontent.com/mkcn/fastHistory/pip/installer.sh`
  2. make it executable and run it with the uninstall flag
 	- `chmod +x installer.sh`